Searching Library Catalogs

 - Using OskiCat (but not Melvyl) you can also renew your books online, look up course reserve materials by course number or instructor name, and place holds on items that other library users have already checked out.

-- Using Melvyl (but not OskiCat) you can find articles as well as books, easily format a citation for copying into a bibliography, and see images of book covers, when available.
-Melvyl will also show you the location and availablity of items that we own.
+- Using Melvyl (but not OskiCat) you can find articles as well as books, and easily format a citation for copying into a bibliography.
+Melvyl will also show you the location and availablity of items that we have on our campus.

 OskiCat Search Terms